 Also, I hate to say it, but it took me this far into the project to realize that I should probably wear gloves.
 My hands were so raw from grabbing the rough brick, and I had many cuts and bruises from missing with my mallot and other semi-embarrassing mishaps.
 If you value your hands, don’t be like me.
 Wear gloves.

 It’s looking so good already!
 I could have continued straight up to our front patio, but I decided to add a curved section rather than have a square corner.
-I think a curve here with the pavers will be really pretty, and having the edge of the pavers curve will be so much easier on me when I mow the lawn.
+I think a curve here with the pavers will be really pretty, and having the edge of the pavers curve will be a little easier on me when I mow the lawn.
 The mower can just follow right along with the curve.

 For this curved section, most of it will follow the same procedure as the large, straight portion that I just finished.